yogimathius/symbolic-ontology-mcp/README.md

 # Dream Ontology MCP Server

 A symbolic reasoning engine built in Rust that serves as an MCP-compliant server for dream and symbolic ontology.
+This server enables applications to query and reason about dream symbols, their meanings, and their relationships.

+## Project Status

+**✅ Status: Feature Complete for v1.5/2**

+The Dream Ontology MCP Server is now feature complete for version 1.5/2, with:

+- Core domain model implementation
+- Data storage with both in-memory and PostgreSQL support
+- MCP protocol implementation with multiple methods
+- HTTP API with Axum
+- Data seeding capabilities
+- Comprehensive test coverage

+The production server is deployed at: `symbolic-grounding-api.fly.dev`

 ## Architecture

-The Dream Ontology project consists of two separate components in this repository:
+The Dream Ontology project consists of two separate components:

 1. **REST API Server**: Provides HTTP endpoints for accessing the symbol ontology
 2. **MCP Server**: Implements the Model Context Protocol for integration with LLM agents

-This separation follows the architecture described in [docs/architecture/architecture.md](docs/architecture/architecture.md), allowing both traditional API access and MCP-based integration.
+This separation allows both traditional API access and MCP-based integration.

 ```
 ┌─────────────────────┐               ┌─────────────────────┐